taylor-curley/cogpsybot/README.md

 - Language, Cognition and Neuroscience
 - Journal of Cognitive Psychology

 We will be adding to the list as the code becomes more complex.
-Target journal companies include Elsevier, Taylor and Francis, Springer, and Routeledge.
+Target journal companies include Elsevier, Taylor and Francis, Springer, and Routledge.

 The cogpsybot is the first iteration of a series of Twitterbots dedicated to mining journal websites and is directly related to @cogagingbot and @quantpsybot.